Herefordshire, HR8 9XU

-Currently, systems to produce, package and distribute food generate a third of global greenhouse gas emissions, are responsible for 70 percent of worldwide freshwater usage and cause up to 80 percent of biodiversity loss (united nations, climate action).
+Currently, systems to produce, package, and distribute food generate a third of global greenhouse gas emissions, are responsible for 70 percent of worldwide freshwater usage, and cause up to 80 percent of biodiversity loss (united nations, climate action).
 Much can be achieved immediately with current technologies and knowledge, given sufficient will and investment.
-In this context governments, cities and businesses are choosing to take action towards climate issues in the form of net-zero programmes.
+In this context governments, cities and businesses are choosing to take action toward climate issues in the form of net-zero programmes.

 The current state of play

-For agriculture, a sector that both emits and sequesters C02, it is in the unique position of having the significant potential to contribute to the reduction of emissions, as well as having a job to do to lower the industry’s emissions.
+Agriculture, a sector that both emits and sequesters C02, is in the unique position of having the significant potential to contribute to the reduction of emissions, as well as having a job to do to lower the industry’s emissions.

 In the UK, the NFU has set the ambitious goal of reaching net-zero greenhouse gas (GHG) emissions across the whole of agriculture in England and Wales by 2040.
 Net-zero New Zealand, in 2019 handed its farmers and the rest of the country a 2050 target for CO2.
 Some Australian agricultural groups have goals to reduce greenhouse gas (GHG) emissions to net-zero by 2030.
 While the United States Department of Agriculture has set the goal of increasing U.S. agricultural production by 40 percent, as well as cutting the environmental footprint of U.S. agriculture in half by 2050.

 Companies who have recently aligned their business strategy and brand, to place net-zero at the forefront of their business include the following -

 Unilever - net-zero by 2039, Nespresso - carbon neutrality by 2022, Nestle - net-zero by 2050, Cargill - reduce greenhouse gas emissions from their global supply chains (Scope 3) by 30% by 2030, Danone - aiming to achieve carbon neutrality by 2050.